Lojistic/activerecord-multi-tenant/README.md

 Enables easy scale-out by adding the tenant context to your queries, enabling the database (e.g. Citus) to efficiently route queries to the right database node.

+## Lojistic fixes for version 1.0.4

+* Fix join issue for Rails 6.0.3 - copied from this un-merged [PR](https://github.com/citusdata/activerecord-multi-tenant/pull/88)

 ## Installation

 Add the following to your Gemfile: